ahmadiehsan/personal_docs/docs/software/storages_and_data/data_structures/linked_list.md

 Varieties:

-- **Singly linked list:** This is the standard linked list described earlier.
+- **Singly linked list**: This is the standard linked list described earlier.
-- **Circular linked list:** This is formed when the tail node of a singly linked list points back to the head node, creating a loop.
+- **Circular linked list**: This is formed when the tail node of a singly linked list points back to the head node, creating a loop.
 In a circular linked list, any node can function as the head node.
-- **Doubly linked list:** In contrast to a singly linked list, a doubly linked list maintains references in two directions.
+- **Doubly linked list**: In contrast to a singly linked list, a doubly linked list maintains references in two directions.
 Each node contains references (pointer) to both its successor (the next node) and predecessor (the previous node).